kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Ephemeral Container Status

-We wish for the kubelet to be able to construct `PodStatus` without relying on prior state, so we will store `EphemeralContainer.Spec` & `EphemeralContainer.TargetContainerName` as runtime metadata.
-The kubelet currently persists container metadata as CRI [labels](https://github.com/kubernetes/kubernetes/blob/v1.10.0-alpha.0/pkg/kubelet/apis/cri/v1alpha1/runtime/api.proto#L606) and [annotations](https://github.com/kubernetes/kubernetes/blob/v1.10.0-alpha.0/pkg/kubelet/apis/cri/v1alpha1/runtime/api.proto#L613).
+The kubelet should be able to construct `PodStatus` without relying on prior state, so we will store the Ephemeral Container's `Spec` and `TargetContainerName` as runtime metadata.
+The kubelet persists container metadata as CRI [labels](https://github.com/kubernetes/kubernetes/blob/v1.10.0-alpha.0/pkg/kubelet/apis/cri/v1alpha1/runtime/api.proto#L606) and [annotations](https://github.com/kubernetes/kubernetes/blob/v1.10.0-alpha.0/pkg/kubelet/apis/cri/v1alpha1/runtime/api.proto#L613).
-The entire v1.Container used in the request will be serialized and stored as a runtime annotation.
+The entire `v1.Container` used in the request will be serialized and stored as a runtime annotation.
 The value of `TargetContainerName` will be stored as a runtime label.
 Persisting this data in the runtime means it survives kubelet restarts.